NeuroXiq/RobiniaDocs/README.md

 ### [www.robiniadocs.com](https://www.robiniadocs.com)

-You have a .NET Core project and do not have any online API explorer? - Robinia was created exactly for this case.
+If You have a .NET Core project and do not any online API explorer - Robinia was created exactly for this case.
 RobiniaDocs is a simple documentation hosting platform for .NET Core projects.
 If You want to host API browser or a temporary online documentation try RobiniaDocs!